niftools/blender_niftools_addon/docs/development/setup/building.rst

 .. _development-setup-buildplugin:

-The repo comes with scripts which will package up the plugin for use
+The repo comes with scripts which will package up the addon for use

 Building the Blender Niftools Addon